 This is because it’s not advised to use tretinoin (or retinoids) together with L-ascorbic acid in a skincare routine as this can cause inflammatory-irritation.
-And if i must use them in a single routine, you have to use them on different intervals (days) or wait 30 minutes apart.
+And if you must use them in a single routine, then you have to use them on different intervals (days) or wait 30 minutes apart.

 But with Ascorbyl Glucoside form of vitamin C, I can simply incorporate and use tretinoin into my skincare routine without using on different intervals or having to wait 30 minutes apart during application.
-Tretinoin even helps potentiate the effect of derivative-vitamin C serum as it boosts cell-turnover.
+Tretinoin even helps potentiate the effect of vitamin C derived serums as it boosts cell-turnover.

-After 2 weeks of usage, my skin is glows like the rising sun.
+After 2 weeks of usage, my skin glows like the rising sun.
 My skin texture has really improved for good.
-This product is here to stay in my skincare routine forever.
+This product is here to stay in my skincare routine until I say otherwise.

 If you’re too sensitive to L-ascorbic acid (which is the acidic form of vitamin C), I suggest you should try the vitamin C derivatives, so as to enjoy vitamin C skin-benefits without experiencing any sort of irritation.